 Today I am joined again by my friend Laura who reviewed Tell the Wolves I’m Home by Carol Rifka Brunt with me.
 She writes the book blog Little Book Fiend and can be found on Twitter @laurabookfiend.

-★★★★★ (5 stars)
+★★★★★ (5 stars) from both of us.

 Why did I read this book?

 L: I really enjoyed Sarah Moss’s book “Cold Earth”, which I read earlier this year.
 I was keen to give another one of her books a go and the blurb of this one really captured my interest.
 After reading this book, I am definitely keen to read more of her writing, too!